Contrast-Security-OSS/docs/content/user/apps/TrackLibraries.md

 * Number of Classes
 * Number of Used Classes

-Use the [Contrast API](tools-apiapps.html) to get additional information on a library.
+Use the Contrast API documentation to get additional information on a library.

+You can also use the command line...

 ```
 $ curl -H "Authorization: $(echo -n $username:$servicekey